Pengsc0616/IoT-Final-Project/0516098/README.md

 \
 6/4\
 Added Test4 connecting IoTTalk Smartphone cyberdevice to game.\
-Added Test2.1 to test if reducing polling interval can reduce lag.
+Added Test2.1 to test if reducing polling interval can reduce lag.\
+\
+6/7\
+Added Test5 to try push & pull in Javascript among other things.